Note: This is an archived Handbook entry from 2016.

 1. In order to be considered for entry, applicants must have completed:

-• a selection test as determined by the Selection Committee.
+- a selection test and interview (for shortlisted candidates) as determined by the Selection Committee.

 Meeting these requirements does not guarantee selection.

 2. In ranking applications, the Selection Committee will consider:

 - the results of the selection test (and interview if relevant).

 3. The Selection Committee may seek further information to clarify any aspect of an application in accordance with the Academic Board rules on the use of selection instruments.